CtrlK

 Suggestions

-Extract all artifact format examples (TOPOLOGY.md, CONTRACTS.md, DEPENDENCY_GRAPH.md, KEY_FILES.md, CROSS_REPO_INDEX.md formats) into separate reference files like `templates/TOPOLOGY_TEMPLATE.md` and reference them from the main skill.
+Move all artifact format examples (TOPOLOGY.md, CONTRACTS.md, DEPENDENCY_GRAPH.md, KEY_FILES.md, CROSS_REPO_INDEX.md) into separate reference files and link to them from a concise overview section.

-Add explicit validation checkpoints between the four analysis phases (e.g., 'Verify topology detection found at least one module before proceeding to dependency graph').
+Add explicit validation checkpoints within the analysis workflow phases (e.g., 'Verify module count matches expected before proceeding to Phase 2').

 DimensionReasoningScore